 All the courses must be taken in sequence — you need to finish one course in order to take the next one.
 Each course provides three semester hours of graduate credit.
 To enroll into the program, you should have a bachelor’s degree from an accredited institution.

 These courses are not informal introductory lectures like the ones that can be found on Coursera or Skillshare.
-Taking an academic certificate program like this one is a legitimate way to become a high-value asset on the ID job market, beating applicants who can’t boast such accomplishments to the punch.
-After finishing the program, each student receives a signed certificate with the University of Wisconsin-Stout official seal titled “Graduate Certificate In Instructional Design.”
+Taking an academic certificate program like this one is a legitimate way to become a high-value asset on the instructional design job market, beating applicants who can’t boast such accomplishments to the punch.
+After finishing the program, each student receives a signed professional certificate with the University of Wisconsin-Stout official seal titled “Graduate Certificate In Instructional Design.”

 You will learn